Search

 I have sensory processing differences (Irlen Syndrome dx at 31 and auditory processing dx at 32).

-I’m physically disabled and live with chronic pain from Ehlers-Danlos Syndrome (dx at 40 after decades of wrong dxs) and likely MCAS.
+I’m physically disabled and live with chronic pain from Ehlers-Danlos Syndrome (dx at 40 after decades of wrong dxs), vestibular migraines (dx at 42; turns out it isn’t POTS after all), and likely MCAS (still figuring this out).

 I’m in recovery from C-PTSD from Autistic gaslighting and education/medical trauma.
 That’s mostly healed, but still comes around now and again.